dalgu90/icd-coding-benchmark/README.md

 Automatic ICD coding benchmark based on the MIMIC dataset.

-**NOTE: 🚧 The repo is under construction.
+**NOTE: 🚧 The repo is under active development.
 Please see below for available datasets/models.**

 Automatic diagnosis coding[^1] in clinical NLP is a task to predict the diagnoses and the procedures during a hospital stay given the summary of the stay (discharge summary).
 The labels of the task are mostly represented in ICD (international classification of disease) codes which are alpha-numeric codes widely adopted by hospitals in the US.